Connecting Students to Agriculture

 Sign Us Up!

-We’d love to welcome you and your grades K-12 students to our free Ag Adventures program at Stable Harvest Farm and The Pencil Patch.
+We’d love to welcome you and your grades K-12 students to our free Ag Adventures program at three locations this spring.
+Register now.
+Space is limited and is available on a first-come-first-served basis.

 For more information on Ag Adventures, contact email@example.com.